jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 at what is happening inside it.
 Metrics allow you to, for example, monitor the overall performance of your Flow, detect bottlenecks, or alert your team when some component of your Flow is down.

-Jina Flows expose metrics in the [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
-This is a plain text format that is understandable by both human and machine.
+Jina Flows exposes metrics in the [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
+This is a plain text format that is understandable by both humans and machines.
 These metrics are intended to be scraped by
-[Prometheus](https://prometheus.io/),an industry standard tool for collecting and monitoring metrics.
+[Prometheus](https://prometheus.io/), an industry-standard tool for collecting and monitoring metrics.

 To visualize your metrics through a dashboard, we recommend [Grafana](https://grafana.com/)